syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ## Based on underlying value

-You can apply color to the shape by setting the color directly to the `shapeColorValueMapper` property in the `MapShapeLayerDelegate` based on the color of underlying model.
-You can either return a color or a value from the `shapeColorValueMapper`.

 If you return a color from the `shapeColorValueMapper`, then the color will be applied to the respective shape straightaway.

 If you return a value of different type other than the color from the `shapeColorValueMapper`, then you must set the `MapShapeLayer.shapeColorMappers` property which is a collection of `MapColorMapper` to apply colors for the respective shapes.